-Rabbi Sacks perceives the key lesson in this incident to be the danger of anger.
+Rabbi Sacks thinks that the key lesson in this incident is for one to be alert to the danger of anger.

 Rambam explains that healthy emotions are essential for a good and happy life.
 Even though we have no choice in our emotional makeup, we do have the ability to overcome destructive feelings.
 One should strive for a middle of the road approach in life and not go to extremes.
 That is, except for pride and anger when even a little is too much.

-Moshe’s anger at a legitimately thirsty nation was inappropriate for a leader, who must be a role model because of his position.
-By losing his temper, explains Rambam, Moshe may have led the people to think that they had sinned and that God was angry with them.
+Moshe’s anger at a legitimately thirsty nation was inappropriate for a leader.
+By losing his temper, explains Rambam, Moshe may have led the people to think that they had sinned, and that God was angry with them.

 The Rabbis of the Talmud went to great lengths to show the harmful effects of anger: